-Attending Oregon Star Party is the perfect opportunity to observe the night sky!
-In order to encourage observing at the Oregon Star Party, we develop three different observing programs each year, each with its award certificate and pin.
+Attending the Oregon Star Party is the perfect opportunity to observe the night sky!
+In order to encourage observing at the Oregon Star Party, we develop five different observing programs each year, each with its award certificate and pin.
 Anyone registered for the star party is eligible to participate.

 Observing Program Rules

 All observations must be made at Indian Trail Spring during the week of Oregon Star Party.
 This year, we encourage everyone to describe and sketch each of the objects into the Observer Log Sheet.
-A blank log sheet is available below to download and print.
-It will also be included in the OSP Observer Guide.
+A blank log sheet is available below to download and print: Download Observing Log Sheet It will also be included in the OSP Observer Guide.
 A limited quantity will also be in the Information Tent.
 If you prefer, you may instead use your own log book.
-Observations may be carried over to the next year if you did not complete them in one year, but they must be made at ITS during OSP.
+Observations may be carried over to the next year if you did not complete them in one year, but they must be made at Indian Trail Spring during OSP.

 An observation record must include:

 - For intermediate and advanced lists, a sketch with more detailed description is preferred